mehergautam/shrisha-education/README.md

 open index.html
 ```

-No setup.
-No install.
-Just open and run. 🎉
+No setup..
+No install..
+Just open and run.. 🎉

 ---